spyysalo/wvlib/README.md

 wvlib - word vector library
 ===========================

+Work in progress, not currently recommended for any use.

 Try the following:

 Find 10 words closest to "protein" using word2vec vectors induced on